 Mahogany (Sapele) is a very strong and durable Hardwood, red/brown in colour, Mahogany (Sapele) is often used when a darker finish is required.
 Being very close grained, it is easy to obtain a very smooth finish when using Mahogany (Sapele).

 Ash is also very strong and durable timber.
 Ash is often used when a lighter finish is required.
 Ash is very light and has a very pronounced grain throughout.
-Ash is often seen as a slightly cheaper substitute to oak and often used in bars and restaurants.
+Ash is often used in bars and restaurants.